Improving literaCY

 - "Real readers set goals," says Penny Kittle.
 My kids just turn them into mind maps.

-- "Reading Goals" mind maps are often revisited throughout the year and reflected upon in the portfolio.
+- "Reading Goals" mind maps are often revisited throughout the yearn(especially in quick-writes) and reflected upon in the portfolio.

 - Teacher-centric: Create mind maps designed for student-notes atop your starter web.
 Then re-inforce note-taking strategies as you go through the lesson.
 Click here to see my student-teacher's entire Frederick Douglass unit!